paramecio/parameciofm/README.md

 You can install the framework using the next command in your server:

+`pip3 install parameciofm`

+or if you want development version:

 `pip3 install git+https://github.com/paramecio/parameciofm`

 This command will install in your server paramecio framework with its dependencies.